Agitatra/SerialMassMailer/Readme.md

 - first name,
 - surname,
 - name of a Java property file
+The Recipient-File may contain one or more dirctives:
+- #include = property-filename
+that allows the inclusion of other property files.

 The type is used to determine how to send the message.
 First- and surname are stored in the variables "${firstname}" and "${surname}" respectively.